kernelmachine/linkedin_wrapper/README.md

 Explanation
 ================

-Send user to following URL.
+Make the user authorize his profile by going to following URL.
+You can change the parameters of what you can see of the user's linkedin by editing the parameters in the url slug.

 >> url = li.get_authorization_code()